 Air conditioners and starting watts

-Two of the appliances in many RVs that will have vast differences in starting watts vs. running watts are refrigerators and air conditioners.
+Two appliances in many RVs that will have vast differences in starting watts vs. running watts are refrigerators and air conditioners.
 You’ll be able to hear an audible difference in your refrigerator or air conditioner when they start.
 What you’re hearing is the compressor kick-on.
 This high-demand power need will only happen when the appliance starts up or cycles.
-A standard 12,000BTU air conditioner may efficiently run off of 900 watts, but it may require nearly 2,200 watts to start up.
+For example, a standard 12,000BTU air conditioner may efficiently run off 900 watts, but it may require nearly 2,200 watts to start up.

-Some inverter generators are just too small to start your air conditioner even though they’ll be fine for running it once started.
+Some inverter generators are just too small to start your air conditioner, even though they’ll be fine for running it once started.
 For this reason, it’s critical to size your generator for your starting power needs.
 While this usually isn’t an issue with refrigerators, air conditioners can be.
-They are typically the Achilles heel of choosing a properly sized generator.
+As a result, they are typically the Achilles heel of choosing a properly sized generator.

 Fortunately, you don’t need to purchase a huge generator just to get your air conditioner to work.
-You can add an accessory to your air conditioner called a hard start kit.
-This is a simple, affordable product that acts as a mini-capacitor that gives your air conditioner starter an extra boost when powering up.
-A hard start kit can reduce your wattage needs to a level that a moderately sized generator can handle.
+Instead, you can add an accessory to your air conditioner called a hard start kit.
+This simple, affordable product acts as a mini-capacitor that gives your air conditioner starter an extra boost when powering up.
+In addition, a hard start kit can reduce your wattage needs to a level that a moderately sized generator can handle.

 Choosing the right-sized generator

 Now that you have explored the various wattage needs of different electronics and appliances, you may be even more confused about selecting the appropriately sized generator.
 Luckily, you should note that you won’t be running everything simultaneously under normal conditions.
-This means that you don’t need to budget your generator size to run everything.
+Therefore, you don’t need to budget your generator size to run everything.
 If you did that, you would purchase an oversized generator for your needs.